 Co-ops Cost Less

-Because of all the reasons above, co-ops cost less than condos.
+Because of all the disadvantages above, co-ops cost less than condos.
 In very broad terms, we would say 20% to 30% less.
-This is without a doubt the #1 reason buyers end up choosing a co-op over a condo.
+This is without a doubt the #1 reason buyers choose co-ops over condos.

 Lower Closing Costs

-Closing costs are much lower on co-ops because personal property is being exchanged (shares and the proprietary lease) rather than real property.
-This allows co-op buyers to avoid the mortgage recording tax which only applies to real property.
+Closing costs are much lower on co-ops because you're buying personal property (shares and the proprietary lease) which avoids the mortgage recording tax.
 Co-ops also don’t require title insurance as the co-op knows exactly who owns each unit at any given time.

 Want to lower closing costs ever further?
 Get a rebate of up to 2% of the purchase price on any NYC co-op.